circonus-labs/graphite-irondb/README.md

 trailing comma on the last entry.

-Please note that in case of multiple `IRONDB_URLS` plugin will automatically send parallel requests to all URLs and pick first non-empty response.
-Set `IRONDB_PARALLEL_HTTP` to `False` to fallback to sequential mode.
+Please note that in case of multiple `IRONDB_URLS` plugin will automatically send parallel requests to URLs and pick first non-empty response.
+Set `IRONDB_PARALLEL_HTTP` to `0` to fallback to sequential mode.

 If you are pointing graphite at a Circonus SaaS account, set the token to a valid Circonus Auth Token and set the URL to the public API URL